Artificial Intelligence in Video Games: A Perfect Couple

 Let’s take a closer look at some of them.
 While they may not seem to hold direct value for gamers, they change the way video game companies develop, promote, and manage games and in-game experiences.

 No overview of AI in gaming could be complete without looking at the advances of in-game AI.
-While the in-game artificial intelligence got updates here and there, the domain remained relatively flat without any breakthroughs.
+While the artificial intelligence in games got updates here and there, the domain remained relatively flat without any breakthroughs.
 And that’s not a surprise; modern gamers prefer playing against other people rather than against AI.
 That’s why multiplayer games rule the industry.
 But companies that don’t even produce games keep investing in gaming AI for various reasons, other than trying to build a better game.

-Performance of in-game AI validates the potential capabilities of AI in general.
+Performance of AI in games validates the potential capabilities of AI in general.
 Think of these innovations as marketing for the general concept of AI.
 In 1997, IBM’s Deep Blue made headlines by winning against the best chess player in the world at that time, Garry Kasparov.
 Remarkably, 20 years later, Elon Musk’s OpenAI project made a huge splash when it won against some of the best Dota 2 players in the world.
 This leap from winning a purely math-based game to winning a P2P game involving a lot of seeming unpredictability was truly giant for AI.

 These advances also validate technologies that enable AI.
 For example, OpenAI used a technique called reinforcement learning to win against its opponents.
 While this approach isn’t useful for many of today’s AI applications, it validates the potential of AI that goes beyond automation.